-We draw attention to Note 7(a) to the standalone financial statements which describes the impairment assessment performed by the Company in respect of its investment of ₹ 5,231.18 crore and amounts recoverable aggregating to ₹ 1,219.63 crore in RPower as at 31 March 2019 in accordance with Indian Accounting Standard 36
+c.
+We draw attention to Note 7(a) to the standalone financial statements which describes the impairment assessment performed by the Company in respect of its investment of ₹ 5,231.18 crore and amounts recoverable aggregating to ₹ 1,219.63 crore in RPower as at 31 March 2019 in accordance with Indian Accounting Standard 36 Impairment of assets / Indian Accounting Standard 109 Financial Instruments.
+This assessment involves significant management judgment and estimates on the valuation methodology and various assumptions used in determination of value in use/fair value by independent valuation experts / management as more fully described in the aforesaid note.
+Based on management's assessment and the independent valuation reports, no impairment is considered necessary on the investment and the recoverable amounts.

-Independent Auditor's Report on the Standalone Financial Statements
+Independent Auditor's Report on Standalone Financial Statements